rmgeddert/Reinforcement-Learning-Resource-Guide/RLResourceGuide.md

 nTrials <- 1000
 nArms <- 2 #try a different here instead banditArms <- c(1:nArms)
-armProbabilities <- c(0.7, 0.3) #each arm needs its own reward probability alpha <- .01 #learning rate, play around with this beta <- 5 #inverse temperature, and with this
+armRewardProbabilities <- c(0.7, 0.3) #each arm needs its own reward probability alpha <- .01 #learning rate, play around with this beta <- 5 #inverse temperature, and with this
 Qi <- 0 #initial Q values